 I googled Create your online shop and I came across a comparison of existing solutions.
 At that time I had the choice between Ecwid and Shopify.
 I chose Ecwid because there are no fees on sales and the prices are lower.

-Back then, Ecwid didn’t have the new version of Starter Site, so Dominique wondered how to show the company info (images and text) while he was getting ready with the website.
+Back then, Ecwid didn’t have the new version of Instant Site, so Dominique wondered how to show the company info (images and text) while he was getting ready with the website.

 However, he was happy that the online store was up and running very soon: